 Our Falkirk Team will help to customize a memorable event for you and your guests.
-From intimate gatherings to large affairs Falkirk can host events for 50 to 350 guests and tented events for up to 600 guests.
+From intimate gatherings to large affairs Falkirk can host events up to 300 guests.
 We strive to make sure your experience is impeccable from start to finish.